awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/automating-ec2-auto-scaling-with-eventbridge.md

 1. Select a log stream to view the event data\.
 The data is displayed, similar to the following:
 ![\[Viewing event data for Amazon EC2 Auto Scaling in CloudWatch Logs.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/auto_scaling_event_data.png)

-## See also<a name="eventbridge-see-also"></a>
+### See also<a name="eventbridge-see-also"></a>

-For more information about using EventBridge and Amazon EC2 Auto Scaling, see [Creating EventBridge rules for instance refresh events](monitor-events-eventbridge-sns.md) and [Creating EventBridge rules for warm pool events](warm-pool-events-eventbridge-rules.md)\.

-For a step\-by\-step tutorial that shows you how to create a Lambda function to perform lifecycle actions, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.
-This tutorial covers how to get started with lifecycle hooks\.
-With lifecycle hooks, you can use Lambda to perform tasks on instances before they are put into service or before they are terminated\.
+For a step\-by\-step tutorial that shows you how to create an EventBridge rule that invokes a Lambda function on Amazon EC2 or Amazon EC2 Auto Scaling API calls, see [Tutorial: Log AWS API calls using EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-log-api-call.html) in the *Amazon EventBridge User Guide*\.